*Substitute your own image of Org and DevOps. Successful relationships come in all shapes, sizes, age differences, genders and diversities.

 The history is probably there, but in siloes of documentation or hidden in the dependencies between metadata.
 What is needed is a full and frank Org Discovery and then all the configuration knowledge can be organized, analyzed and connected; requirements, user stories, process diagrams, metadata and dependencies, metadata usage, tech specifications, security scans and end user training.
-We call this CONFIGURATION KNOWLEDGE which the basis for any long term relationship.
+We call this CHANGE INTELLIGENCE which the basis for any long term relationship.

 Are there the clear guidelines for the relationship and support from family and friends?
 (Center of Excellence)?